rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 #### Shipping amounts with PayPal.

-Shipping amounts with PayPal are totalled by the cart and passed to PayPal as a line item in the cart.
+Shipping amounts with PayPal are totaled by the cart and passed to PayPal as a line item in the cart.
 There are four different types of shipping calculation methods:

 Per Item Shipping: Shipping cost is based on the shipping cost per item.
 If you use a different method, make sure each cart items shipping amount is set to 0.
 Flat Rate: One set shipping price for the whole order.